i-love-flamingo/flamingo-carotene/packages/flamingo-carotene-state-manager/README.md

 })
 ```

 Note that the newValue is an immutable.
-So you cant change the state by changing newValue inside the watcher.
+So you can't change the state by changing newValue inside the watcher.
-To change states, always call "set()"
+To change states, always call "set()".